jancypp/day-planner/README.md

 # Description
 This project was to practice my skills using third-party APIs / javaScript libraries like jquery.
 I was given starter code and had to update my HTML and javaScript to build a day planner.

-The dayplanner should use event delegation for the save buttons, for loops, functions, adding a class to an element, and local storage.
+The day planner should use event delegation for the save buttons, for loops, functions, adding a class to an element, and local storage.

 # Instructions